 Lastly, is your mattress.
 You’ll want to take a look at it and see if it is still doing its job.
-Having the right mattress is just as important to your
+Having the right mattress is just as important in

-health and the quality of sleep you experience.
-In partnership with our Orthopedic Advisory Board (OAB), we have found that a great bed should offer
+supporting your health and the quality of sleep you experience.
+In partnership with our Orthopedic Advisory Board (OAB), we have found that a great

-your skeletal system the right amount of support, while providing your body with an adequate level of comfort to relieve pressure points.
+bed should offer your skeletal system the right amount of support, while providing your body with an adequate level of comfort to relieve pressure

-to toss and turn, lie awake longer, have body aches, and experience lower back pain.
-With the right mattress, you will be able to fall asleep more
+likely to toss and turn, lie awake longer, have body aches, and experience lower back pain.
+With the right mattress, you will be able to fall asleep

 Find the right mattress for you using our Mattress Selector tool.